 Geneva Hutchinson (MFA, Art) will be creating an ongoing photographic series entitled Late June, which explores traumatic events in relation to loss, grief, vulnerability, healing, and religion.
 Selected works from the Late June series will be displayed in Riley Hall in November as a part of the New Faces exhibit for first-year MFA students.

-Abigail Jorgensen (Sociology) will be conducting interviews with research subjects this summer to further our understanding of the relationships between women, motherhood, and politics.
+Abigail Jorgensen (Sociology) will be conducting interviews with research subjects to examine their relationship with the government across motherhood categories and over time.
 This research is part of her dissertation project, “Becoming the Mommy Politic.”

 About Dr. Biddlecom